Kreyparion/Harvest-Competition-Agents/README.md

 For Installation and rules of the environment, you should read the [Readme](https://github.com/Kreyparion/Harvest-Competition#readme) of the competition

+We do a small change in the environment, by putting the step_number in the State instead of putting it in the Env.

 ## Agents

 Here we implemented some possible agents that were performing well on the environment.